New Breast Cancer Mammogram Screening Recommendation

 Physical Fitness/Active Living

 Physical fitness is important for everyone but it's especially important for military service members.
 In addition to expectations that service members meet the physical demands of military service, active living should also be pursued and maintained for the health benefits that come along with being fit.
 The following links provide a comprehensive variety of active living and fitness information.

-Minimalist Running Shoes (MRTs) have recently been touted as a fitness 'must have'.
-This link provides you with information about proper wear and use of MRTs and how to determine whether MRTs are right for you.
+(APHC) Minimalist Running Shoes (MRTs) have recently been touted as a fitness 'must have'.
+This link provides you an evidence-based review of the injury risk and performance among soldiers wearing MRTs compared to traditional running shoes.

 Physical Fitness Requirements for Professional Military Education

 (Oct 12) (non-government) Soldiers who are identified to attend specified courses (e.g. Captains Career Course, the Sergeants Major Academy, etc.) and schools will get an initial Army physical fitness test, height and weight screening.
 Those who don't pass the initial test will be allowed one retest.
 Soldiers who don't meet requirements after the second test will be removed from the course.
 Their service school academic evaluation report will also be annotated "failed to achieve course standards."